Ivinco/gocd-debian-artifact-plugin/README.md

 every plugin message including an end-to-end `publish-artifact` call (`DebianArtifactPluginTest`).
 No live ArtifactKeeper instance or GoCD server needed to run them.

-## Known gaps / things to verify before relying on this in production

-- `cd.go.artifact.fetch.validate` — the published extension docs literally
-  reuse the string `cd.go.artifact.publish.validate` in the fetch-config section, breaking the otherwise perfectly symmetric `<scope>.get-metadata` / `<scope>.get-view` / `<scope>.validate` naming
-  used everywhere else.
-Implemented here as `cd.go.artifact.fetch.validate` (the symmetric form) on the assumption that's a documentation typo — flag this loudly in the docs and change one constant in `DebianArtifactPlugin.java` if a real server proves otherwise.
-- **Re-publishing an existing filename**: verified against a real ArtifactKeeper instance — it responds `409 Package already exists` rather than overwriting.
-The plugin treats that as success (not a failure — matches CI re-run expectations) but does **not** re-upload, and records `"alreadyExisted": true` on that file in the published artifact metadata plus a console-log line, so it's visible that the pool contents were left untouched rather than silently assumed identical.
-- No retry/backoff on transient network failures — a flaky connection to the ArtifactKeeper server fails the job outright.